Therapy First is open to professionals in the mental health field who are in agreement with the values of the organization as outlined below.

-• We believe people who are experiencing distress regarding gender or biological sex should have access to ethical, developmentally appropriate psychotherapy.
+• People who are experiencing distress regarding gender or biological sex should have access to ethical, developmentally appropriate psychotherapy.

 • We reject treatments that set out to change sexual orientation or gender identity.
 Practices that use coercive techniques have no place in health care.